microsoft/WindowsAppSDK/specs/WinRT/WinRTAPIContracts.md

 4. Contract migration
 This spec does not deal with contract migration.
 A separate spec will be available for contract migration if, and when, it is needed.
-5. Internal Contracts
+5. Internal contracts
 All WinRT internal APIs have a contract, and the version is 1.
 The version is never updated.
 6. Contract naming
-Contract names need to end with the word `contract`.
+Contract names need to end with the word `Contract`.

 ## Adding a new contract
 Contract placement is part of an API review.
 When adding a new API, the API team will